xunuoi/node-bigpipe/README.md

 ```

-- In view controller, start the pipe
+- In Backend controller, start the pipe

 ```Javascript